-You won’t get far in photography without using the best tripod you can afford.
-Sure, you can take all sorts of photos handheld.
-But if you want to take night shots, time lapses, wildlife shots with long telephotos, carefully crafted still lifes, long-exposure landscapes and more, you need the support of the right tripod for you.
+Pick up the best tripod you can afford and you'll have no better friend for your photography.
+While it's possible to take all sorts of photos handheld, if you want to take night shots, time lapses, wildlife shots with long telephotos, carefully crafted still-lifes, long-exposure landscapes and more, you'll need the support of the right tripod for you.

-However, choosing the best tripod for your digital camera can be tricky: the options vary considerably in size, price and features.
-If you already know the kind of tripod you want already, such as the best carbon fiber tripod, that makes the search a little easier.
-But if you need a little more help deciding what's right for you, then this buying guide will guide you – here, you'll find our pick of the top tripods available right now, for a range of different types of photography.
+However, choosing the best tripod for your digital camera can be tricky.
+The options available to you vary considerably in size, price and features.
+If you already know the kind of tripod you want already, such as the best carbon fibre tripod, that makes the search a little easier.
+But if you need a little more help deciding what's right for you, then this buying guide will guide you – here, you'll find our pick of the top tripods available right now, for a range of different types of photography and different budgets.

 So how do you decide which tripod is best for your DSLR?
-Well, one thing you’ll quickly find is that a cheap tripod can be a false economy.
-But aside from price, there are a number of other considerations to make before purchasing a support, from sturdiness to speed of set up, portability and more.
+Well, for one, you’ll quickly find is that an overly cheap tripod can be a false economy, netting you a flimsy and unresponsive device that blows over at the first gust.
+But aside from price, there are a number of other considerations to make before purchasing a tripod -- speed of setup, versatility, portability and more.
 You’ll find a detailed run through of all the aspects to consider at the bottom of this buying guide.

 Jump straight to: How to buy the right tripod